irimitenkan/CO2MqttSensor/README.md

   ```

-On my Arch Linux / Manjaro system the correct package were:
+On my Arch Linux / Manjaro system the correct package are:

   ```
   sudo pacman -S python-paho-mqtt python-hidapi